Languages of Pakistan: Other languages

-Arabic (religious and minor literary language)
+Arabic

-Arabic is the religious language of Muslims.
+Arabic is used as a religious language by Muslims.
 The Quran, Sunnah, Hadith and Muslim theology is taught in Arabic with Urdu translation.
 Arabic is taught as a religious language in mosques, schools, colleges, universities and madrassahs.
 A majority of Pakistan's Muslim population has had some form of formal or informal education in the reading, writing and pronunciation of Arabic as part of their religious education.
+However, Pakistanis do not speak Arabic.

 Arabic is mentioned in the constitution of Pakistan.
 It declares in article 31 No. 2 that "The State shall endeavour, as respects the Muslims of Pakistan (a) to make the teaching of the Holy Quran and Islamiat compulsory, to encourage and facilitate the learning of Arabic language ..."

 The National Education Policy 2017 declares in article 3.7.4 that: "Arabic as compulsory part will be integrated in Islamiyat from Middle to Higher Secondary level to enable the students to understand the Holy Quran."
 Furthermore, it specifies in article 3.7.6: "Arabic as elective subject shall be offered properly at Secondary and Higher Secondary level with Arabic literature and grammar in its course to enable the learners to have command in the language."
 This law is also valid for private schools as it defines in article 3.7.12: "The curriculum in Islamiyat, Arabic and Moral Education of public sector will be adopted by the private institutions to make uniformity in the society."

-Persian (historical official and literary language)
+Persian

-Persian was the official and cultural language of the Mughal Empire, a continuation since the introduction of the language by Central Asian Turkic invaders who migrated into the Indian Subcontinent, and the patronisation of it by the earlier Turko-Persian Delhi Sultanate.
-Persian was officially abolished with the arrival of the British: in Sindh in 1843 and in Punjab in 1849.
-It is today spoken primarily by the Dari speaking refugees from Afghanistan and a small number of local Balochistani Hazara community, whereas most Pakistani Hazaras speak Hazaragi, which is considered a separate language by some expert and a variety of Farsi language by others.
+Persian was the official of the region up until the late 19th century when the English passed several laws to replace it with local languages.
+Persian had a long history in the lands of Pakistan and was the cultural language of the erstwhile Mughal Empire, a continuation since the introduction of the language by Central Asian Turkic invaders who migrated into the Indian Subcontinent, and the patronisation of it by the earlier Turko-Persian Delhi Sultanate.
+Persian was officially abolished as a language of administration with the arrival of the British: in Sindh in 1843 and in Punjab in 1849.

-Bengali (previous regional and immigrant language)

-Bengali is not an official language in Pakistan, but a significant number of Pakistani citizens have migrated from East Bengal and live in West Pakistan or East Pakistan prior to 1971.
-Bengali was recognised as the second official language of Pakistan on 29 February 1956, and article 214(1) of the constitution of Pakistan was reworded to "The state language of Pakistan shall be Urdu and Bengali".
-Others include illegal immigrants who migrated from Bangladesh after 1971.
-Most Pakistani Bengalis are bilingual speaking both Urdu and Bengali, and are mainly settled in Karachi.
+Today the eastern Dari dialect of Persian is spoken by refugees from Afghanistan and a small number of local Balochistani Hazara community.
+A larger number of Pakistani Hazaras speak Hazaragi dialect.
+In the Madaklasht valley of Chitral, the Madaklashti dialect of Tajik Persian is spoken by the descendants of ironmongers from Badakhshan who settled there in the eighteenth century.